andrewacashner/hearingfaithms/chapters/chapter-2.md

 Miguel de Irízar creates a musical competition in festival style by pitting his two four-voice choirs against each other in polychoral dialogue (`(ref float 'music 'Irizar-Si_los_sentidos)`).
-[@Cashner:WLSCM32. <!--  page nos of edition -->
+[@Cashner:WLSCM32, 133--148.
 The score includes the heading, "Fiesta del SSantissimo de este año del 1674."]
-Polychoral dialogue, of course, is typical of large-scale villancicos, but Irízar has the choirs interrupt each other in ways that create not just a dialogue, but a debate.
+Polychoral dialogue is typical of large-scale villancicos, but Irízar has the choirs interrupt each other in ways that create not just a dialogue, but a debate.
 Like a film editor creating a fight scene, Irízar builds intensity by cutting the text into shorter phrases to be tossed back and forth between the two
 choirs: *no se den por sentidos* becomes *no se den* and then *no, no*.